simone-bombari/simone-bombari.github.io/_teaching/olympiads.md

 In particular, I regularly hold classes on selected topics for Mathematics and Physics Olympiad.

-I will soon share some relevant material on this page too :)
+I will soon share some relevant material on this page too :stuck_out_tongue: